deedoubledub/homelab/bootstrap/README.md

 | ---- | ----------- | ---------- | --------------- |
 | kube | example.com | 10.0.0.80  | k8s control VIP |

-## ipxe_builder
+## TFTP Image

-This docker image generates iPXE images for network booting.
+This docker image builds iPXE images for network booting with `tftp/embed.ipxe` embedded.
+The boot images are then copied into a tftp server.

-1. edit `scripts/build.sh` to modify the build process
-2. edit `scripts/embed.ipxe` to modify the embedded ipxe script / boot process
+- edit `scripts/embed.ipxe` to modify the embedded ipxe script / boot process

-Execute `generate.sh` to build the image, clone the iPXE git repo, and build the iPXE images in `artifacts/`.

-## netboot
+## HTTP Image

-This docker compose stack builds a TFTP server to serve the boot images and an HTTP server to host the iPXE and Talos resources.
+This docker image builds an nginx http server with the Talos kernel and initrd of the specified version.
+It serves the iPXE boot menu, Talos boot resources, and the Talos configuration.

-- edit `setup.sh` to configure the version of Talos to fetch
+- set the Talos version with `TALOS_VERSION` in `compose.yaml`
-- edit `config/http/boot.ipxe` to modify the boot sequence
+- edit `data/http/boot.ipxe` to modify the iPXE boot menu
-- add `config/http/talos/controlplane.yaml` for Talos configuration
+- add `data/http/controlplane.yaml` for Talos configuration

-Execute `setup.sh` to build the TFTP image, copy the boot images into place, download the Talos kernel and initrd, and start the compose stack to serve it.